 76. Wash Clothes When They’re Dirty

 I mean visibly dirty!
 How often have you washed clothes that really don’t need to be washed – be honest!

-Probably the most important advice I can give is that its not worth trying to keep up wit the Jones’ as they will always have something bigger and better than you.
+Probably the most important advice I can give is that it’s not worth trying to keep up with the Jones’ as they’ll always have something bigger and better than you.

 If you manage to cut your spending down by just a pound a day – that could pay for a holiday by the end of the year – think big and you’ll save loads.